blogdaren/PHPCreeper/README.md

 However, somebody still wish to write the code which not depends on the framework, it is also easy to make it.

-Assume we wanna capture the weather forecasts for the next 7 days, here let's take an example to illustrate the usage:
+Assume we wanna capture the weather forecasts for the next 7 days, now let's take an example to illustrate the usage:
 ```php
 <?php
 require "./vendor/autoload.php";